czhangy/UCLA-Core/Upper-Divs/CS-131/notes.md

 - Idea is to see how to explain OCaml in a basic core + add-ons
   - You see this all the time - C++ core language + libraries
   - OCaml also has core language + libraries/modules
-- What’s the core of the OCaml language (add-ons will still be part of the language)
+- What's the core of the OCaml language (add-ons will still be part of the language)
-  - Our add-ons will be syntactic sugar - a nice way of writing something that’s an extra feature of the language that you could’ve - done without
+  - Our add-ons will be syntactic sugar - a nice way of writing something that's an extra feature of the language that you could've - done without
     - C++: `i++` and `i += 1` and `i = i + 1`
   - In `val f : int -> int = <fun>` in OCaml REPL, the `<fun>` stands for the machine code to implement a function
   - Traditionally, every function needs a name